Laurence-Cullen/annotate/README.md

 ```

 if the install has completed successfully.
-If you hit any problems take a look at the darknet [project page](https://pjreddie.com/darknet/install/).
+If you hit any problems during the install take a look at the darknet [project page](https://pjreddie.com/darknet/install/).